verhas/License3j/readme.md

 ```

 Note that the actual output of the command `help` may be different for
-different versions of the program.
-The documentation uses a
+different versions of the program and from what you actually can see in
-`3.0.0-SNAPSHOT` version.
+this documentation.

 You can exit the application using the command `exit`.
 You can execute
 external commands using the `!` mark.
 Any string you type on a line that